 Make sure that water remains always available.
 It’s very easy for puppies to quickly become dehydrated.
+Ask your vet about electrolyte replacement solutions like Petralyte.
 A sudden watery diarrhea can spill large amounts of fluid and important minerals out of the body.

 It often takes a couple of days for your puppy’s tummy to calm down, and a bland diet can help.
 You’ll find all the must-know puppy-licious info in the book COMPLETE PUPPY CARE (much of it applies to adult dogs, too!).